kamilashi/cppsandbox/README.md

   compiles into executables.
 Serves as tests and implementations of the libraries below.

 - code/shared :
   static library with various unsorted classes and helpers that get included into *every* test.
+Single-threaded.

 - code/dataflow :
   static library that provides functionality for building node based processing graphs on top of a message bus.
 It also supports IPC between said nodes, currently implementing a single Win-Sock (WSA) backend.
 Is included only in tests that use it.
 Multithreaded.

 - code/wsanet :
   static library that provides a minimal client-server functionality using Window Sockets.
 Is included in the *dataflow* library and some tests that use it.
+Multithreaded.

 The entire repository is a work in progress.